 Malham Tarn – a wheelchair accessible trek in the stunning limestone countryside thanks to the National Trust.

-An all -terrain wheelchair (ATW) is available to hire from the Malham Tarn Estate Office of the National Trust.
+An all -terrain wheelchair (ATW) is available to borrow from the Malham Tarn Estate Office of the National Trust.
 There is the choice of three routes to follow, but my favourite is the 4.2 miles circular around Malham Tarn.
 Within minutes you have that splendid feeling of being away from it all – no cars, no traffic – just the sound of the water lapping against the limestone rocks.

 Malham Tarn is a glacial lake and at 377 metres above sea level is the highest freshwater lake in England.
 The tarn was an inspiration for Charles Kingsley’s 1863 novel The Waterbabies.